"Hey, Marina! Got any plans for the holidays?"

 "I mean it's not like it'll compare to this, but it's something at least."
 Pearl mumbled, suddenly feeling a bit insecure about her gift.
 I just bought her a pair of headphones, it's nothing like what she did...

 Conversation stilled as Marina inspected the box.
-Then, Marina really start to inspect the box, staring far too closely at the plain wrapping paper.
+Then, Marina really started to inspect the box, staring far too closely at the plain wrapping paper.
 "Um...?"

 It took Pearl a few moments to figure it out.
 "Ah, that's wrapping paper.
 It's meant to hide the exterior of the box so the gift is a surprise.
 You can just rip it off, it's not actually part of anything."